 For example, if you borrow $100,000 from the insurance company in the first year of retirement, there is also $100,000 of your cash value that is serving as the collateral for that loan.
 (Think of a lien on your house to secure a mortgage loan.)

-At the end of the year, 5% interest is due on the loan.
-And, at the same time, the policy’s cash value is credited with 5% interest.
-So the $100,000 that is securing the loan is now worth $105,000.
-The insurance company loans you $5,000 and tacks it onto your loan balance.
+Let’s assume the interest rate for policy loans is 5%.
+At the end of the year, $5,000 interest is due on the loan.
+And, at the same time, the policy’s cash value is credited with $5,000 of interest.
+So the original $100,000 securing the loan is now worth $105,000.
+The insurance company loans you $5,000 since you have collateral and tacks it onto your loan balance.

 So now you have a loan balance of $105,000 and the cash value collateral is $105,000.
 The loan balance is exactly offset by the cash value securing it.